elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

   //
   // To assist in efficient scanning of the bucket you can deploy an S3 changelog
   // SQS event queue, that Elastio will use to do scanning of the bucket in parallel
   // with its restore process for maximum performance.
-See details in the paragraph
+See details in the
-  // 'Scanning S3 in parallel with restoring'.
+  // 'Scanning S3 in parallel with restoring' section.
   //
   // # EFS
   // The restored resource is required to be specified.
 Elastio only reads data